JohnDallasMoore/Readme-Generartor/README.md

   ---
   <a id='description'></a>
   ### Description
   > This is a command line utility that allows the user to generate a readme file for their projects.
-It is a JavaScript-based Node.js tool that automates the readme creation process by prompting deatils via Inquirer and creating structured content.
+It is a JavaScript-based Node.js tool that automates the readme creation process by prompting details via Inquirer and creating structured content.
   ---
   <a id='installation'></a>
   ### Installation